Session 1: Human rights: What are they, and how can they be protected?

 - Protecting rights is everyone’s responsibility.

-- Students will explore the Human Rights Act and the different kinds of rights that it protects
+- Introduce the Human Rights Act and the rights that it protects

-- Students will distinguish between different kinds of rights that are protected in the HRA
+- Distinguish between different kinds of rights that are protected in the HRA

 Starter: Miriam’s Story